Supabase Auth emails

 - Explicitly stated as not for production use

-Supabase provides two options for production auth emails:
+Supabase provides two options for configuring email sending for Supabase Auth:

 Configure SMTP